tech-dojo/react-stack-navigator-example/README.md

-# Navigation in React Native with StackNavigtor
+# Navigation in React Native with StackNavigator
 This simple mobile app demonstrates how to navigate between screens using Stack Navigation in a React Native app.

 To learn more, read here: